bbqsrc/static_init/README.md

   Any access to lazy statics are safe.

-  If `debug-assertions` is enabled or feature `debug_order` is passed accesses to statics not yet initialized will cause a panic.
+  If `debug-assertions` is enabled or feature `debug_order` is passed accesses to statics from a point not sequenced after its initialization or before its drop will cause a panic.

   If neither `debug-assertions` nor feature `debug_order` are enabled accesses to statics that are not initialized will cause undefined behavior (Unless this access happen